 Mr. Svihel's professional career spanned 66 years.
 He spent 6 years with MIT performing research that supported the war efforts during WWII; 4 years with the Franklin Institute Laboratory for Research and Development helping develop classified air-to-air gunnery sights; 10 years with Naval Air Development designing underwater acoustic sensors; a length of time with the Kuljian Corporation working on power plant designs; and a length of time with RCA working on radar and communication systems.
 Prior to moving to Texas in 1993 he taught electrical engineering courses at Drexel University Evening College for over 40 years.

-Mr. Svihel was preceded in death by his wife of 49 years, and is survived by his son, William Svihel.
+Mr. Svihel was preceded in death by his wife of 49 years.
+His son, William Svihel passed away in 2016.